-- Extra Membership benefits: Some coworking providers offer benefits such as 24 hour access, conference rooms, on-site receptionist and/or admin services such as mail delivery, secure bike lock-ups, showers, use of participating sites in different locations, workshops and educational events, discounts from corporate partners, specialty coffees and snacks, etc.
+- Extra membership benefits: Some coworking providers offer benefits such as 24-hour access, conference rooms, an on-site receptionist, and services such as mail delivery, secure bike lock-ups, showers, use of participating sites in different locations, workshops and educational events, discounts from corporate partners, specialty coffees and snacks, and more.

 One of the other major advantages to coworking is avoiding all the other private office space startup costs including furniture, utilities, additional lease service charges, and appliances (coffee machine, fridge, microwave, etc.).
-Finding appropriate private office space can also be very time consuming.
+Finding an appropriate private office space can also be very time-consuming.

 A coworking space membership typically includes:

 - A desk and chair (depending on the membership level, this may be any available desk, a dedicated desk, or even a private office)